 Does Your New Year’s Resolution Support Your Legacy Goals?

-Now that a new year is here, most people are thinking about New Year’s resolutions.
+With a new year right around the corner, most people are thinking about New Year’s resolutions.
 Sadly, 80% of resolutions fail by the end of January.
 When we consider goals, we often think of monthly, quarterly, or yearly goals.
-Sometimes we think ahead to a three-year or five-year goal.
-But have you ever considered thinking longer term?
+Sometimes we think ahead to a three-year or five-year goal, but have you ever considered thinking longer term?
 For instance, what would your one-hundred-year goal be?
 It’s an important—and perhaps scary—goal to consider because it’s an objective beyond your life.
 When setting goals, personally or for your interiorscape business, here is a process that can help.

-Starting with a goal for your legacy really puts into perspective what will happen each day.
-But, I believe most New Year’s resolutions fail because they simply aren’t important enough to our legacies to compel us to achieve them.
-Whether the goal is increasing your interiorscape business sales, losing weight, or spending more time with friends or family, if it doesn’t contribute to our legacy, then it likely won’t happen because it’s not compelling enough to stick it out.
+Starting with a goal for your legacy really puts into perspective what will happen each day, but I believe most New Year’s resolutions fail because they simply aren’t important enough to our legacies to compel us to achieve them.
+Whether the goal is improving client satisfaction on an interiorscape project, refining workflow, losing weight, or spending more time with friends or family, if it doesn’t contribute to our legacy, then it likely won’t happen because it’s not compelling enough to stick it out.

 The first time we think about our legacy, it’s difficult to even articulate what we want to do.
 One great place to start is to consider your daily or weekly activities and ask, “Would this be consistent with my hundred-year goal, even though I’m not sure what that is yet?”
 There are many moments in daily life where I can say, “I’m not sure exactly what I want my legacy to be, but I know for sure that this activity won’t contribute to it.”